-2.3.2 Four rounds of qualifying heats will be run whenever possible with due regard to the number of drivers entered.
-However where the track is restricted to its hours of use and / or due to weather etc this may be reduced to three qualifying rounds only at the discretion of the committee members present.
-All IC heats will be of 5 Minutes duration plus time to complete last lap.
-All electric class heats will be of 6 minutes duration plus time to complete last lap
+2.3.2 Up to four rounds of qualifying will be run whenever possible with due regard to the number of drivers entered.
+However where the track is restricted to its hours of use and / or due to weather etc this may be reduced at the discretion of the committee members present.

+All IC heats will be of 4 Minutes duration plus time to complete last lap with up to 4 minute warm up.
+All electric class heats will be of 5 minutes duration plus time to complete last lap.

-- 2.3.3 Designated Stewards and Appointed Referee's will be in control of driving standards, interference decisions, protests, rule applications, etc. If the host Club/ Circuit cannot supply a computer operator, then £100 will be deducted from the race fees payable to the Club/Circuit, this money to be given to the computer operators towards expenses incurred travelling to the race meeting. - 2.3.4 All interference claims and any protests MUST be referred to the Designated Official(s).
-Any subsequent action will be made by the Designated Official(s) whose decision will be final.
-Any driver claiming interference must switch off and see the Designated Official(s) WHILE THE RACE IS STILL IN PROGRESS.
-The following guide-lines will be used by Designated Officials:- To ensure continuity no qualifying heat will be stopped unless the Designated Official is satisfied that two or more drivers have detectable interference.
-Designated Official will aim to provide each competitor with ONE heat free from extraneous interference.
-The Designated Official will check interference possibilities with all drivers before the start of finals and these races will not be stopped unless the Designated Official is satisfied that on site interference is occurring.
-A driver claiming interference must switch off and report to the Designated Official immediately.
-At the discretion of the Designated Official any competitor found with equipment causing on site interference will be asked to leave the circuit - 2.3.5 The Designated Officials will monitor driving standards and competitor behaviour.
-A Referee (who for the purpose of this duty shall be considered a designated official) will be present on the rostrum in every race where possible to monitor driving standards and give out penalties.
-For a first offence the Designated Official will normally impose a 10 second penalty off that heat (adjusted at the end of the heat).
-For a third offence, a one lap penalty, and for a third offence, disqualification from the meeting.
+- 2.3.3 Designated Stewards and Appointed Referee's will be in control of driving standards, interference decisions, protests, rule applications, etc. If the host Club/ Circuit cannot supply a computer operator, then £100 will be deducted from the race fees payable to the Club/Circuit, this money to be given to the computer operators towards expenses incurred travelling to the race meeting. - 2.3.4 Deleted. - 2.3.5 The Designated Officials will monitor driving standards and competitor behaviour.
+A Referee (who for the purpose of this duty shall be considered a designated official) may be present on the rostrum to monitor driving standards and give out suitable penalties.